TuringLang/Turing.jl/docs/src/using-turing/interface.md

 - `sample_init!` to run some kind of sampler preparation, before sampling begins.
 This could mutate a sampler's state.
 - `step!` might mutate a sampler flag after each sample.
 MH does this for example by using a `violating_support` flag.
 - `sample_end!` contains any wrap-up you might need to do.
 If you were sampling in a transformed space, this might be where you convert everything back to a constrained space.

+## Why do you have an interface?

+The motivation for the interface is to allow Julia's fantastic probabilistic programming language community to have a set of standards and common implementations so we can all thrive together.
+Markov-Chain Monte Carlo methods tend to have a very similar framework to one another, and so a common interface should help more great inference methods built in single-purpose packages to experience more use among the community.

 ## Implementing Metropolis-Hastings without Turing